 LANGUAGE AND CULTURAL LITERACY 11 (ELL Level 1,2 and 3)

 (YLE-1AACL ~ 4 CREDITS)

 This course is designed to help students further develop the skills needed for academic and cultural literacy in a senior academic environment.
 Students will develop their writing skills by focusing on academic language, paragraph structure and essay structure.
 Students will explore more complex Canadian literature in order to develop their reading skills and cultural literacy.

 LANGUAGE AND CULTURAL LITERACY 12 (ELL Level 1,2 and 3)

 This course is designed to help students enhance the skills needed for academic and cultural literacy in grade 12 and post secondary education.
 Students will develop their writing skills by focusing on various academic essay structures.
 Students will explore Canadian themes through various research projects in order to enhance their reading skills and cultural literacy.

 BAA ACADEMIC WRITING 11 (ELL Levels 4 and 5)

 (YLE–1BESL ~ 4 CREDITS)

-The course is intended for students (grades 10-12) who wish to develop, strengthen and enhance their writing skills in order to write effectively at the level expected of them in Grades 11 and 12.
-Students will be introduced to the major components of essay writing, various essay types, and the writing process itself.
-It is expected that, through this course students will gain an awareness of their abilities and potential as writers and, by using the tools learned, will develop confidence in their ability to handle any writing tasks presented to them in high school and post-secondary life.
+The course is intended for students (grades 10-12) who wish to enhance their writing skills in order to write effectively at the level expected of them in Grades 11 and 12.
+Students will be introduced to the major components of the writing process, various essay types and essay writing.